SwarmStorm/awesome/README.md

 *   [micromaomao/schsrch](https://github.com/micromaomao/schsrch) - Simple and intuitive CIE search engine

-*   [Maximillion195/google-shopping-list](https://github.com/Maximillion195/google-shopping-list) - Scrapes the shopping list from shoppinglist.google.com as Google does not seem to have an API for this.

 ## Python

 *   [Tencent/HunyuanVideo](https://github.com/Tencent/HunyuanVideo) - HunyuanVideo: A Systematic Framework For Large Video Generation Model